SSD vs. HDD: What’s the Difference?

 The read-write head moves back and forth as the platter spins to access different memory locations.
 In read mode, it simply samples the stored magnetic field at each appropriate point.

-Related Article: Hard Drive Failure
+Related Article: What is SATA Hard Drive?

 SSDs, on the other hand, store data in groups of flash memory cells built from complex transistor circuits.
 By applying predetermined voltages to the individual memory cells, a controller can cause them to acquire or release a charge that represents binary values.
 These stored values are later read by the controller as per user demand.